The T-Rex Company

 Aspect 3: Appropriate infrastructure

+To perform to their best ability, experts need the right environment.
+The following aspects of the workplace must be taken into account.
 Office space.
-Modern offices tend to be big open spaces full of desks and cubicles, and while this may work well for a call center, technology experts who spent a lot of time working in their heads need quiet, private locations.
+Modern offices tend to be extensive open spaces full of desks and cubicles, and while this may work well for a call center, technology experts who spend a lot of time working in their heads need quiet, private locations.
 Every interruption — a ringing, a colleague passing by on the way to the coffee machine, a too-loud discussion in the next cubicle — creates an enormous waste of time and money by assaulting the tech expert’s private thought process.
 Thus, the best office space consists of separate rooms containing up to five people who get along well with each other.
-Another way to create a quiet workplace is to offer remote work (VPN) for several days each week so that “real work,” as many experts call it, may be done in the peace and quiet of a home office.
+Another way to create a quiet workplace is to offer remote work (VPN) for several days each week so that “real work,” as many experts call it, may be done in the peace and quite of a home office.
+Network and devices.
+It is a mystery to me that a top-notch expert working on a cutting-edge product could be expected to succeed while working on a six-year-old workstation with an outdated operating system and while staring at a single, ancient display and accessing the project data via narrow bandwidth.
+But this is often the case.
+Employers who practice this kind of “austerity” send out a horrible message to their teams.
+In a high-tech project, the exact opposite mindset is required.
+Good IT infrastructure is essential for an expert team’s morale.
+Tools.
+Analogously, the specialized tools used for development must be up-to-date.
+A high-tech project being developed by a top-notch expert can manifestly not succeed running solely on Word and Excel.
+Current CAD systems, CASE tools, specialized hardware devices (e.g., automotive CAN tools), compilers, code versioning systems, workflow tools, project management tools, quality assurance tools, and others must be accessible to every project member.
+That also means a sufficient number licenses must be available.

 Not everything is a project

-• Strategic core team (CEO etc.)
+• Strategic core team (CEO, etc.)

 • Program and product management